dustinsnoap/User-Interface-Project-Week/README.md

 * Build layout **HTML/LESS**: [Contact page desktop design](/DesignFiles/Contact/contact-desktop.png)
 * Build layout **HTML/LESS**: [Contact page mobile design](/DesignFiles/Contact/contact-mobile.png)
 * Make tablet look good if you haven't already
-* Create 2 more pages named "About Us" and "Projects".
+* Create 2 more pages named 'About Us' and 'Projects'.
 Be creative on what kind of content you would put in there but match the heading layout of the services/contact us pages.
 Be sure to add the new pages to the menu system as well.
 Ideas for creativity: create a carousel showcasing all of the projects.
 Use [pexel.com](https://www.pexels.com/) to get free images to create custom content around an architecture/building theme.
 For the about us page, you could make a list of employees that work there and showcase credentials.
 Make heavy use of lorem ipsum, don't waste time on content creativity at this point
 * Use [Greensock](https://greensock.com/gsap) to add animation to the menu system when it opens and closes
 * Build a custom carousel with your own components and use it throughout different pages on the site
 * Take a look at [Vue.js](https://vuejs.org/v2/guide/) and see if you could implement some simple JavaScript examples in your site from their tutorials